boringContributor/btc-guessr/README.md

 # BTC Guessr Game

-BTC Guessr is a game to guess whether the Bitcoin price changed after 60 seconds The user has to guess if the new price was lower oder higher than the previous one.
-The player is able to guess without the need to log in.
-The score history is synced with local storage, which allows to close the browser and continue afterwards.
-The sequence diagram shows the general flow of the application.
+BTC Guessr is a game about guessing whether the Bitcoin price will be higher or lower after a 60 seconds time frame.
+Any user can play the game without the need to log in.
+Additionally, the score history is synced with local storage, which allows to close the browser and continue at a later point in time.
+Below sequence diagram shows the general flow of the application.

 ![sequence.png](/diagrams/sequence.png)